The Best Chest Exercises for Women (and Men)

 Why are chest workouts important?

 Neglecting to train your chest, but still training other major muscles like the back, lower body, arms, and core, can lead to developing muscular imbalances in your body.
 Muscular imbalances can make it harder for you to perform other exercises correctly, like compound exercises.
-Compound exercises like the deadlift, require multiple muscles to work through the movement, meaning your chest muscles might play a supporting role and need to pull the weight.
+Compound exercises, like the deadlift, require multiple muscles to work through the movement, meaning your chest muscles might play a supporting role and need to pull the weight.

-Now to the fun part...
-What are the best chest exercises for women?
-Luckily, push-ups aren't the only option, there are so many exercises to choose from!
 We put together six of our favorite beginner-friendly chest exercises that can be done at home or at the gym!
-Luckily to get a good upper body workout you don't need unlimited gym equipment, you just need a set of dumbbells so if home workouts are your thing then you can easily implement these into your routine.
-These six exercises will help strengthen the chest muscles along with other upper body muscles to help you gain strength all around - Even if you’re working at home!
+These six exercises will help strengthen the chest muscles along with other upper body muscles to help you gain strength all around - even if you’re working at home!
+We've also included snippets of Iulia - Founder of UPPPER and Fit With Iulia - performing the exercise to help ensure your form is correct!

 Just a heads up, we left out push-ups from our list since everyone knows that is the ultimate chest exercise.
 This doesn't mean you shouldn't include them in your workout routine.
 In fact, push-ups are one of the best bodyweight exercises that you should master.
 So remember to practice it on your upper body or push days!
 Do a few reps to warm-up, and if you can't do a full push-up, work your way up to it by doing an easier variation like kneeling or inclined (here are tips on how to nail a push-up)!

 The bench press, also known as the chest press, is second to push-ups when it comes to key chest exercises.
 This is the building block of chest exercises because it zeroes in on the pectoral muscles, while also engaging other muscles (depending on the variation you're doing).

-How to do it: Grab a pair of dumbbells with an overhand grip and lie with face-up on a bench (or floor for home workouts) and your feet planted firmly on the floor.
+- Grab a pair of dumbbells with an overhand grip and lie face-up on a flat bench (or floor for home workouts) and your feet flat on the floor.

 Tips: Only your arms should be moving during this exercise, your legs should remain planted on the floor.
 If legs begin to flail and lift off the ground then the weight you're using is too heavy, in this case, switch to light dumbbells.

 This is a great exercise, also known as the dumbbell fly, for opening your chest muscles, it also can help reduce upper back pain and tightness in the upper body.
 It mainly targets the chest, but it also works the stabilizing muscles in the shoulders, triceps, and core.

-How to do it: Lie on the floor or bench with a dumbbell on each hand and resting on the tops of your thighs with palms facing each other.
+- Lie on the floor or bench with a dumbbell on each hand and rest on the tops of your thighs with palms facing each other.
 Lift the dumbbells to hold them with extended arms directly over your chest.

 Tips: This is primarily a chest move so remember to move through it slowly to feel your chest go through the movement.
 To make it more challenging, simply use a heavier weight, just make sure you're able to do the last few reps with correct form and without over-arching your back.